mtabini/AFKPageFlipper/README.markdown

 There are two ways to change the current page programmatically.
 The first is to set the currentPage property of an AFKPageFlipper instance; this results in a cross-fade from the current page (if any) to the new page.
 Please note that the class only makes basic data integrity checks: passing a page number that's higher than the maximum number of pages or less than one may result in undefined behaviour.

 If you prefer to use the flip transition when changing pages programmatically, you can use the -setCurrentPage:animated: method instead.
 Passing YES as the value of *animated* will result in the page change to occur through a flip transition.
-Passing NO will result in a cross-fade.
+Passing NO will result in the new view simply appearing in place without any transition.

 A note on orientation